NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ## Relevant Gunblade Animation Cancels
 You can cancel out most Gunblade PA's and Actions early with a NA or WA input.

-This basically means you can increase the DPS of some PA's and Actions while gaining PP making Slug Shot almost pointless.
+This means you can increase the DPS of some PA's and Actions while gaining PP making Slug Shot almost pointless.

 For more information please refer to [Frame Data](#frame-data).